-608.-(1) The Court may, on its own motion or on a party's application, make an order under section 38 of the Prisons Act (Cap.
-247) for the production before the Court of a person confined in a prison.
+608.-(1) The Court or the Registrar may, on its own motion or on a party's application, make an order under section 38 of the Prisons Act (Cap.
+247) for the production before the Court or the Registrar (as the case may be) of a person confined in a prison.